-The DECserver unit has an SNMP (Simple Network Management Protocol) agent that allows it to be managed by an SNMP network management system such as HUBwatch.
+The DECserver unit has an SNMP (Simple Network Management Protocol) agent that allows it to be managed by an SNMP network management system such as clearVISN MultiChasis Manager.
 Information can be retrieved (GET) and modified (SET) from the server.

-· Features supporting the DEChub environment
+Features supporting the DEChub environment